mdsol/logspout-cloudwatch/README.md

 Workstation Usage / Outside EC2
 ----------------

-1. First, make sure you're not running any containers that might be logging sensitive information -- that is, logs that you *don't* want showing up in your [Cloudwatch console][5].
-Use `docker ps -a` to check.
+First, make sure you're not running any containers that might be logging sensitive information -- that is, logs that you *don't* want showing up in your [Cloudwatch console][5].

-2. To test the plugin, run a container that just prints out the date every few seconds:
+1. To test the plugin, run a container that just prints out the date every few seconds:

         docker run --name=echo3 -d ubuntu bash -c \
           'while true; do echo "Hi, the date is $(date)" ; sleep 3 ; done'

     Notice that the container is run _without_ the `-t` option.
 Logspout will not process output from containers with a TTY attached.

-3. Now run the logspout container with a route URL of `cloudwatch://us-east-1?DEBUG=1` (substitute your desired AWS region).
+2. Now run the logspout container with a route URL of `cloudwatch://us-east-1?DEBUG=1` (substitute your desired AWS region).
 The plugin needs AWS credentials to push data to the service, so if your credentials are set up in the [usual way][6] (at `~/.aws/credentials`), you can run:

         docker run -h $(hostname) -v ~/.aws/credentials:/root/.aws/credentials \
           --volume=/var/run/docker.sock:/tmp/docker.sock --name=logspout \
-          --rm -it mdsol/logspout 'cloudwatch://us-east-1?DEBUG=1'
+          --rm -it mdsol/logspout 'cloudwatch://us-east-1?DEBUG=1&NOEC2'

     Notice the `-h $(hostname -f)` parameter; you probably want the logging container name to share hostnames with the Docker host, because the default behavior is to group logs by hostname.
 The `DEBUG=1` route option allows you to make sure each batch of logs gets submitted to AWS without errors.
+The `NOEC2` option tells the plugin not to look for the EC2 Metadata service.

-4. Navigate to the [Cloudwatch console][5], click on `Logs`, then look for a Log Group named after your workstation's hostname.
+3. Navigate to the [Cloudwatch console][5], click on `Logs`, then look for a Log Group named after your workstation's hostname.
 You should see a Log Stream within it named `echo3`, which should be receiving your container's output messages every four seconds.

 ----------------